chansee97/issue-nuxt-blog/README_en.md

 - Use issue Label to tag articles, Milestone for article classification
 - Article search function
 - Simply configure simple environment variables to use without changing the code
-- Comment function based on [utteranc] (https://utteranc.es/), comment and issue binding
+- Comment function based on [utteranc](https://utteranc.es/), comment and issue binding
+- Generate RSS feeds using [rsshub](https://docs.rsshub.app/)

 ## How to use 📖